vuejs/apollo/packages/docs/data/fragments.md

 `
 ```

-Include the fragment in a query using the spread operator (`...`) and interpolation:
+Include the fragment in a query with the spread operator and interpolation:

 ```ts
 const GET_USER = gql`